Why Do I Hear My Own Voice (Echo) in Headphones? How to Fix It?

 • Don't run multiple programs with microphone access simultaneously (Discord + Zoom + OBS).

-Test your microphone without echo right now on DoCam.io.
+Verify your microphone is echo-free on DoCam.io.